Samsar4/Ethical-Hacking-Labs/5-System-Hacking/2-Rainbow-tables.md

 **This command takes hours to complete with ordinary processor.**

 After generating the rainbow table you need to sort it.
-Rainbowcrack comes with `rtsort` program, that sorts the rainbow chains by end point to make binary search possible.
+Rainbowcrack comes with `rtsort` program, that sorts the rainbow chains by end point to make binary search possible so the processor can access them quicker.

+`rtsort *.rt`

 ## Cracking
 To display the usage and options just type `rcrack`.